hcorrada/networks-across-scales/content/projects/index.md

 ## Final Project Presentations:

 For the final presentation prepare 20 minutes presenting a completed analysis of your dataset addressing your research question(s) of choice.
+You should aim for a target audience consisting of peer researchers, but are not intimately familiar with network data analysis methods.
+I.e., you and your classmates before this class.
 You will need to repeat some things from previous presentations:

 I. *Introduction*.

-  A. What data you plan worked with.
+  A. What data you worked with.
 This includes:

   - What entities are being studied (e.g., neurons, genes, bacterial species) etc. and their interactions

   - The source of your data

-  B. Report the research question(s) you are addressing (background and significance)
+  B. Report the research question(s) you are addressing (background and significance including assumptions and hypotheses as appropriate)

 II. *Methods*:

   A. Describe the methodological approach you chose to apply

-  - If we saw these methods in class you can be brief, otherwise, spend a few minutes describing at a high level
   - Make sure you discuss reasoning and justification for your methodological choices

   B. Evaluation framework.
 Before presenting results introduce how you will evaluate and or validate your applied methods.